This easy recipe for roasted pineapple and peppers is a great side dish for healthy dinners like grilled teriyaki chicken or fish.

 - Over a bed of romaine with shredded rotisserie chicken for a tropical tasting salad

-- 2 red bell peppers, seeded and cubed
+- 2 red bell peppers seeded and cubed

-- 2 red onions, chopped into chunks
+- 2 red onions chopped into chunks

-- 1 pineapple, cored and cut into chunks
+- 1 pineapple cored and cut into chunks

-- 2 - 3 tbsp olive oil
+- 2 - 3 tablespoon olive oil

 - Salt and Pepper to taste

-Preheat the oven to 450°F.
+- Preheat the oven to 450°F.

-Chop all the veggies and the pineapple into large bite-sized chunks.
+- Chop all the veggies and the pineapple into large bite-sized chunks.
 Toss on a rimmed baking sheet with olive oil.
 Sprinkle liberally with salt and fresh cracked pepper.

-Roast for 40 minutes, tossing mixture with a spatula every 10 minutes to prevent burning on the bottom.
+- Roast for 40 minutes, tossing mixture with a spatula every 10 minutes to prevent burning on the bottom.
 Continue to roast until the mixture begins to char.

-Serve warm or at room temperature.
+- Serve warm or at room temperature.